K-Mertyris/github-slideshow/_posts/0000-01-02-K-Mertyris.md

 ---
 layout: slide
-titble: "Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---
 Changing some text - perseverance, fortitude, tenacity use the left arrow to go back!